 What do we see?
 On a two-hour tour of a museum or gallery, we will look at around 20 pictures or objects.
 On a walking tour, we will typically have about 15 stops to look at points of interest.
-But it's your tour - you could choose to cover more in less detail, or less in more detail (when I may make an extra charge for additional preparatory research).
+But it’s your tour – you could choose to cover more in less detail, or less in more detail.
 Look at the Gallery for pictures which I have taken on walks or visits to major sites in London, which will give you an idea of the sort of things you might see.

 How do I book you?

 Morning (max four hours, up to 1:00pm) or afternoon (max 4 hours, after 1:30pm): £250

 English public holidays – +50%